Mihailorama/filings-workspace/CFL.md

 --------

 We need to make `yarn` use the public registry, not our proxy, so the `yarn.lock` makes sense outside out network.
-To temporarily use a locval development build of one of our packages, use a command like this:
+To temporarily use a local development build of one of our packages, use a command like this:

 ```shell